syamkakarla98/DataScience_Head_Start/README.md

   * Finally, Little Bit of Statistics😅

 ##### Let's Start
-* [Sackoverflow Developer Survey Analysis](https://github.com/syamkakarla98/DataScience_Head_Start/blob/master/Sackoverflow_Developer_Survey_Analysis.ipynb) - Begginer data analysis on the stackoverflow developer survey 2019.
+* [Stackoverflow Developer Survey Analysis](https://github.com/syamkakarla98/DataScience_Head_Start/blob/master/Sackoverflow_Developer_Survey_Analysis.ipynb) - Begginer data analysis on the stackoverflow developer survey 2019.
 It also includes few questions that are needed to be answered by analysing the data.

 * [UFO Sightings](https://github.com/syamkakarla98/DataScience_Head_Start/blob/master/UFO_Sightings.ipynb) - Data analysis on the UFO sightings dataset.
 It includes the analysis of the attributes, Visualizations, finding insights from the analysis of dataset e.t.c.